Celebrate 4/20 with Aloha Green Apothecary!

 Contact your State Representative and Senator to show support for the medical cannabis industry in Hawaii.
 Find out who your representatives are on the Hawaii State Legislature website.

-Tell them your story and let them know how medical marijuana has provided you and/or loved ones with relief.
+Tell them your story and let them know how medical cannabis has provided you and/or loved ones with relief.

 Just visiting Hawaii?

 You’re out of luck… for now.
-Hawaii will allow patients from other U.S. states to use their medical cannabis cards (medical cannabis program reciprocity) starting January 1, 2018.
+Hawaii will begin looking into a process to allow patients from other U.S. states and countries to use their medical cannabis cards (medical cannabis program reciprocity) sometime in 2018 (but there has been no timeline released).
 We hope this news doesn’t dampen your trip to beautiful Hawaii and that you will still have a wonderful time visiting our island home.
 If you plan on returning within the next few years, please stay in touch and sign up for our newsletter!